bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 # Beacon Chain FAQs

-### What is Beacon Chain , or Binance DEX?
+### What is Beacon Chain and Binance DEX?

 Beacon Chain is the blockchain initially developed by Binance and community.
 Binance DEX is the decentralized exchange module developed on top of the Beacon Chain blockchain.

 ### What is the design principle of Beacon Chain ?